xihajun/test-llm/README.md

 This workflow requires the following dependencies:

-- `youtube-dl`: A command-line program to download videos from YouTube and other video sites.
+- `yt-dlp`: A command-line program to download videos from YouTube and other video sites.
 - `whisper-jax`: A package for processing audio files with the Whisper JAX pipeline.

 Make sure to install these dependencies in your Python environment.